 What is a Blepharoplasty?

+The Upper Lid Blepharoplasty or Eyelid Lift is a procedure to remove excess skin from the upper eyelids that causes a hooded or tired looking appearance.
 An upper lid blepharoplasty is also known as an eyelid lift.
 This is a surgical procedure to remove excess or loose skin from the upper eyelids.
 As we age, the skin loses its elasticity and the skin becomes loose in the upper eyelid.
 This drooping skin can hang over the eyelid itself and interfere with the vision and cause a tired look.
 The medical term for loose upper eyelid skin is dermatochalasis.
 Alternative procedures that may help improve the appearance of skin laxity around the eyes include Morpheus8 Prime or CO2 lasers.

 How is an upper eyelid lift (blepharoplasty) performed?